 SECTION BC 3302 DEFINITIONS

+Replace the existing definition for SITE SAFETY TRAINING (SST) FULL COMPLIANCE DATE in Section BC 3302, which includes the comprehensive legislative history for this definition.
+Please place in alphabetical order between the words “SITE SAFETY TRAINING (SST) CREDIT” and “SITE SAFETY TRAINING (SST) PROVIDER”.

 SITE SAFETY TRAINING (SST) FULL COMPLIANCE DATE.
 March 1, 2021.

 Legislative history: Local Law 196 of 2017, Local Law 119 of 2019, and Local Law 96 of 2020.

+Replace the existing Section BC 3303.10.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 3303.10.1 Tenant protection plan.
 In buildings containing any occupied dwelling units, including newly constructed buildings that are partially occupied where work is still ongoing within the building, all alteration, construction or partial demolition work shall be performed in accordance with a tenant protection plan as required by Article 120 of Title 28 of the Administrative Code.

 Legislative history: Local Law 106 of 2019

+Replace the existing Section BC 3303.10.2 in its entirety with the below, which includes the comprehensive legislative history for this section.

 3303.10.2 Inspections of tenant protection plan.
 The owner shall notify the department in writing at least 72 hours prior to the commencement of any work requiring a tenant protection plan.
 The department shall conduct an inspection of 10 percent of such sites within seven days after the commencement of such work to verify compliance with the tenant protection plan.
 The department shall conduct follow up inspections of such sites every 180 days until such construction is completed to verify compliance with the building code and tenant protection plan.
 Thereafter, the department shall conduct an inspection within 10 days of receipt of a complaint concerning such work.

 Legislative history: Local Law 116 of 2019

+Replace the existing Section BC 3309.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 3309.1 Protection required.
 Adjoining public and private property, including persons thereon, shall be protected from damage and injury during construction or demolition work in accordance with the requirements of this section.
 Protection must be provided for footings, foundations, party walls, chimneys, skylights and roofs.
 Provisions shall be made to control water run-off and erosion during construction or demolition activities.
 Where the New York City Department of Environmental Protection has issued a stormwater construction permit for a covered development project, such run-off and erosion controls shall be installed and maintained in accordance with the rules of the Department of Environmental Protection and this code.

 Legislative history: Local Law 97 of 2017